modular-ml/wrapyfi/docs/examples.md

 # Basic Examples

 ## [Hello World](https://wrapyfi.readthedocs.io/en/latest/examples/examples.html#module-examples.hello_world)
 This example shows how to use the MiddlewareCommunicator to send and receive messages.
 It can be used to test the functionality of the middleware using the PUB/SUB pattern and the REQ/REP pattern.
 The example can be run on a single machine or on multiple machines.
 In this example (as with all other examples), the communication middleware is selected using the `--mware` argument.
-The default is ZeroMQ, but YARP, ROS, and ROS 2 are also supported.
+The default is ZeroMQ, but YARP, ROS, ROS 2, and Websocket (assuming server that forwards the topic is running) are also supported.

 # Communication Schemes